varnish/Varnish-Book/varnish_book.rst

         Whenever you are working on VCL, you should think of what that exact line you are writing has to do.
-The best VCL is built by having many independent sections that don't interfere with each other more than they have to.
+The best VCL is built by having many independent sections that do not interfere with each other more than what they have to.

-        This is made easier by the fact that VCL also has a default - which is always present.
-If you just need to modify one little thing in ``vcl_recv``, you can do just that.
-You don't have to copy the default VCL, because it will be executed after your own - assuming you don't have any `return` statements.
+        Remember that there is a default VCL.
+	If your own VCL code does not have a return statement, the default VCL is always executed after yours.
+        If you just need a little modification of a subroutine, you can use the code from ``builtin.vcl`` as a template.

+.. bookmark

 VCL functions
 =============